jdbernard/nim-namespaced-logging/README.md

 [std/logging][std-logging] while presenting a similar API.
 This is particularly true in environments where the logging setup code may be separated from the thread-management code (in an HTTP server, for example).

-The *LogService* object is the main entry point for the logging system and should be initialized on the main thread.
-The *LogService* contains the "source of truth" for logging configuration and is safe to be shared between all threads.
-Internally all access to the shared *LogService* configuration is protected by a mutex.

-Individual threads should use the *threadLocalRef* proc to obtain a *ThreadLocalLogService* reference that can be used to create *Logger* objects.
-*ThreadLocalLogService* objects cache the global *LogService* state locally to avoid expensive locks on the shared state.
-Instead an atomic configuration version number is maintained to allow the thread-local state to detect global configuration changes via an inexpensive [load][atomic-load] call and automatically synchronize only when necessary.

-This thread-local caching mechanism is the primary advantage of this logging system over std/logging in a multi-threaded environment as it means that the logging system itself is responsible for making sure appenders are configured for every thread where loggers are used, even if the thread initialization context is separated from the logging setup code.

 As described in the [Getting Started](#getting-started) section, you can use the `namespaced_logging/autoconfigured` import to use a simplified interface